bdevel/clojure-intro/README.md

 * Not OS dependent, runs on many virtual machines (JVM, NodeJS, CLR, Erlang, Graal).
 "Hosted language"
 * Bytecode + JIT compilation on JVM/AdoptOpenJDK
-* Designed for Concurrency, (Read about state)[https://clojure.org/about/state].
+* Designed for Concurrency, [Read about state](https://clojure.org/about/state).
 Immutability makes much of the problem go away.
 * OOP overrated, adds incidental complexity (aka, "complecting") and not focusing on business logic.
 Mutable stateful objects are the new spaghetti code - concurrency nightmare.
 * OOP has imperative programming baked into it.
 There is no way to observe a stable state (even to copy it) without blocking others from changing it.
-OOP understand the true notion of a value, say, 42, as something that would never change, but usually don’t extend that notion of value to their object’s state.
+OOP understands the true notion of a value, say, 42, as something that would never change, but usually don’t extend that notion of value to their object’s state.
 * In Clojure’s model, value calculation is purely functional.
 Values never change.